Vic: Private Adjudication

 Private Adjudication is the term used to describe an expert determination that is not conducted under the Act.
 Adjudication under the Act is a statutory expert determination.
 All other expert determinations are Private Adjudications.

 The Act recognises that the parties may wish for certain variation claims to be decided by Private Adjudication.
-It is not possible to exclude variation claims from the ambit of the Act when:
+However, please note that it is not possible to exclude variation claims from the ambit of the Act when: